-SAS Doctors’ & Dentists’ Bursary Scheme: 2017/18
+SAS Doctors’ and Dentists’ Bursary Scheme: 2019/20

-It should be noted however, that the bursary will not be awarded for short courses covered by study leave allowance/entitlement.
+It should be noted however, that the bursary will not be awarded for short courses that can be covered by study leave allowance/entitlement.
 The overall purpose is to contribute more substantially to prolonged periods of study that the study leave allowance cannot cover.

-Kindly note these bursaries cannot be awarded for fees towards professional membership examinations such as MRCP/ MRCS or applying for CESR, or for membership of professional bodies.
+Bursaries cannot be awarded for fees towards professional membership examinations such as MRCP/ MRCS or applying for CESR, or for membership of professional bodies.

 The Bursary Award can only be guaranteed for the current financial year.
 If you are doing a 2 or 3 year course, you will have to apply every year as there is no guarantee of automatic additional bursaries to aid further years of study to which you may commit.

 There is no limit to the number of times you can apply for the Bursary, although please note every application will go through the same competitive process.

 The bursary contribution will be 50% of the total yearly amount and will be capped at a maximum amount of £3000.00 towards the course fee only.
 HEE would not reimburse travel/ subsistence or course materials.
 As an example, if the yearly course fee is £8,000 the maximum HEE would contribute will be £3,000.

 Funding will not be awarded to applicants who have already started the course in the academic year for which they are applying for the bursary.
 Retrospective payment will not be made.

 The application process for the bursary fund is consistent across all applicants and each application is considered on its own merit.
 The process for the application is listed below.

 Notification of the bursary window opening will be done through: